From Evidence to Practice

 May 28, 2026

 Martin Burns Takes to the TEDxUCLA Stage to Sound the Alarm on Preventable Patient Harm.
-Bruin Biometrics CEO delivered “What’s Preventing Prevention?” at TEDxUCLA.
-A talk that puts pressure injuries, the healthcare system’s most overlooked never event, firmly in the public eye.
-On 26 May 2026, Bruin Biometrics CEO Martin Burns joined the TEDxUCLA stage…
+Bruin Biometrics CEO delivered “What’s Preventing Prevention?” at TEDxUCLA highlighting the fact that pressure injuries begin before they become visible; clinicians need objective information while prevention is still possible.
+On 26 May 2026, Bruin Biometrics CEO Martin Burns joined the…

 The Answers & Solutions You Need